 • Saturdays at Northeast Farmers’ Market, 9 a.m.-1 p.m., 629 NE 2nd St., Minneapolis, MN 55413

 Waxwing Farm is a diversified, 40-acre farm located in Webster, Minn.
 The heart of our operation is vegetables, but we believe that diversity is central to health.
 To that end, we raise pigs, chickens, flowers, and honeybees as well.
 We are also committed to leaving wild areas on our farm as habitat for native plants, pollinators, and other wildlife.
 We grow chemical-free produce in the most sustainable way we can.

 Although we are not certified organic, we grow as if we were.
 We don’t use any products or practices that aren’t approved under the Organic Standards.
 There are no synthetic pesticides or fertilizers, or GMO crops, on our farm.
 Instead, we utilize diversity, rotations of crops and livestock, regular compost applications, and cover-cropping to maintain the health of our soils.
 We are always striving to improve our farm practices and we invite you to join us on that journey.

-For our CSA, we offer an 18-week vegetable share that starts in mid-June and runs through mid-October.
+For our CSA, we offer a 16-week vegetable share that starts in mid-June and runs through September.
 We pack ¾ bushel boxes and offer both full (weekly) and half (every-other-week) shares.
-Each week, we fill the boxes with 10 to 14 different vegetables, focusing on staple crops, but also growing some exotic varieties to keep things interesting.
+Each week, we fill the boxes with 10 to 12 different vegetables, focusing on staple crops, but also growing some exotic varieties to keep things interesting.
 Add-ons include a fall storage share, egg shares, and honey shares.
 Throughout the season, we host several member events on our farm: Strawberry U-pick Day (June), Garlic Harvest (July), and a Harvest Party (September).

-– Apprenticeship/Employment Opportunities •
+– Apprenticeship/Employment Opportunities –

 We are looking to hire one full-time and one part-time employee this season.